YeffersonSilva/YeffersonSilva/README.md

 # Yefferson Silva - Systems and Technological Solutions Developer

 ## 🎓 About Me
-Final Semester Student in Systems Analysis and Development, passionate about creating innovative technological solutions that improve people's lives.
-Committed to excellence in every project, focusing on software development and the implementation of efficient systems.
+I'm a final semester student in Systems Analysis and Development, passionate about creating innovative technological solutions that improve people's lives.
+Currently, I'm interning as a Jr. Programmer at Compass UOL, focusing on Machine Learning, AWS Cloud Solutions, Node.js, and Python.
+I'm committed to excellence in every project, with a strong foundation in software development and system implementation.

 ## 💻 Technical Skills
 - **Programming Languages:** Proficient in Node.js, Java, Python, Spring Boot, Kotlin for Android applications.